Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 Also, if you know any individual battling depression, anxiety, stress, or PTSD, offer help as soon as possible.
 Prolonged mental health disorders can make life miserable, but medications and therapies can help.

-The sooner these mental health issues are addressed, the more fulfilling their lives become, and the lower their risk of heart disease.
+The sooner these mental health issues are addressed, the more fulfilling your life becomes, and the lower your risk of heart diseases.

 Author